On the longest increasing subsequence and number of cycles of butterfly permutations: Longest increasing subsequence

 A classical well-studied statistic for permutations includes the longest increasing subsequence (LIS).
 We recall the definition for $\sigma \in S_m$, then $L(\sigma)$, the LIS of $\sigma$, gives the length of the longest subsequence of indices $i_1 < i_2 < \ldots < i_k$ such that $\sigma$ maintains the monotonicity property on this sequence, i.e., $\sigma(i_j) < \sigma(i_{j+1})$.
 Hence, we can write

-For example, if $\sigma = (4 \ 8 \ 5 \ 1 \ 3 \ 6 \ 7 \ 2) \in S_8$ (using the notation that puts $\sigma(k)$ in index $k$ for the associated permutation array), then $L(\sigma) = 4$, as seen with both increasing subsequences $(4\ 5 \ 6 \ 7)$ and $(1\ 3 \ 6 \ 7)$. \Cref{fig:LIS ex} shows three equivalent ways of visualizing the particular LIS $(4\ 5 \ 6 \ 7)$, including: (1) using a down-right path connecting 1s in the associated permutation matrix; (2) up-right path in the associated diagram mapping $(\frac{j}8,\frac{\sigma(j)}8)$; and (3) the length of the top row of the associated Young tableau.
+For example, if $\sigma = (4 \ 8 \ 5 \ 1 \ 3 \ 6 \ 7 \ 2) \in S_8$ (using the notation that puts $\sigma(k)$ in index $k$ for the associated permutation array), then $L(\sigma) = 4$, as seen with both increasing subsequences $(4\ 5 \ 6 \ 7)$ and $(1\ 3 \ 6 \ 7)$. \Cref{fig:LIS ex} shows three equivalent ways of visualizing the particular LIS $(4\ 5 \ 6 \ 7)$, including: (1) using a down-right path connecting 1s in the associated permutation matrix; (2) up-right path in the associated diagram mapping $({j},{\sigma(j)})/8$; and (3) the length of the top row of the associated Young tableau.

 The study of the LIS question for random permutations first focused on the uniform case.
 See \cite{Romik_2015} for a thorough overview of the total research path for uniform permutations.
 See also \cite{aldous1999longest, corwin2018comments} for further discussions and connections to the Kardar-Parisi-Zhang universality phenomenon.
 The investigation started with Ulam's first efforts to establish the proper power law scaling $n^{1/2}$ for $\E L(\sigma)$ in the 1960s for $\sigma \sim \Unif(S_n)$ (see \cite{Ulam61}).
-This was followed by the establishment of the law of large numbers in \cite{logan1977variational, vershik1977asymptotics, aldous1995hammersley}.
+This was followed by the establishment of the LLN results in \cite{logan1977variational, vershik1977asymptotics, aldous1995hammersley}.
 This line of research culminated in \cite{BDJ99}, when Baik, Deift, and Johansson established

 where $u(x)$ is a solution to the Painlev\'e II equation $u_{xx} = 2u^3+xu$.
 The right-hand side term in \eqref{eq: TW} is the cdf for the Tracy-Widom (TW$_2$) distribution, which was originally introduced in the context of level spacing distributions of the Airy kernel and models the rescaled largest eigenvalue of $A \sim \GUE(n)$ \cite{Tracy_Widom_1993,Tracy_Widom_1994,Tracy_Widom_1996}.
 The convergence to the Tracy-Widom distribution, along with further results, were also shown in \cite{BOO, Okounkov}.
 Recently, Dauvergne and Vir\'ag \cite{dauvergne2021scaling} identified the scaling limit of the longest increasing subsequence in a uniform permutation to the directed geodesic of the directed landscape, which is a universal object in the Kardar-Parisi-Zhang universality class.
 This intimately connects problems from the study of random permutations to those in random matrix theory.
 Our goal is to further bolster these connections.